Transplant Center: Receiving a Kidney

 - Very small risk for acquiring HIV/AIDS, hepatitis B, hepatitis C, other viruses or a cancer from the donor organ.
 Non-living organ donors are screened very carefully for these diseases by the organ procurement organizations.
 However, on rare occasion, the infections or cancers are not detectable and may be passed to the recipient.

-- Potential for a blood transfusion due to blood loss in the operating room and related risk for the transmission of infectious diseases from a blood donor.
-Blood donors are screened very carefully, but there may be a rare case when a disease may be undetectable and may be passed to the recipient.
+- Potential for a blood transfusion due to blood loss in the operating room.
 Few transplant recipients require a blood transfusion if they come into the operation with a good blood count, that is, that they do not have anemia.

 It is usually not possible for transplant candidates to donate their own blood ahead of time, because we never know when the transplant will occur for patients on the wait list.
 Anemia is a common problem with kidney disease, which prevents donation.